 - They have utilized their signature wool on the heel along for comfort, as well as supporting the foot in the shoe – and again taking out more non-eco-friendly materials as a result.

-To be honest, considering that this is Allbirds first running shoe, by a company where this is NOT their primary work, what they have made is super impressive.
+To be honest, considering that this is Allbirds first running shoe, by a company where this is NOT their primary work, what they have made is impressive.
 It is not the lightest shoe in the world (over 12 ounces in my size 12), so it may more of a training and everyday shoe than a racing option.
-It has held up well to numerous runs and continues to be comfortable and versatile.
-I absolutely anticipate buying myself more pairs in the future to utilize in all aspects of my life – running, casual, or otherwise.
-In fact, when travel is available again, the Tree Dashers will be perfect for a runcation – to wear in all settings without taking up space with multiple pairs.
+It has held up well to numerous short runs and continues to be comfortable and versatile.
+I think it has a little more work to do for more serious running-specific needs and I think fills a niche of being a pair that can be worn in casual settings and do some running in a pinch.
+In fact, when travel is available again, I feel the Tree Dashers will be perfect for a runcation – to wear in all settings without taking up space with multiple pairs.

 Shoe & Price: